 For an overview of the virt-v2v tool, supported conversions, and links to other types of virtual machine conversions, see Converting Virtual Machines from Other Hypervisors to KVM with virt-v2v in RHEL 7 and RHEL 8.

-- Sufficient free space in the guest filesystem according to the following table:
+- Sufficient free space in the VM's file system according to the following table:

 |File system||Minimum free space|

 Install the virt-v2v packages and their dependencies:

 Configure password-less SSH access to the remote Xen host from the virt-v2v conversion server.